Andriy Vasylyshyn: Early life and education

 Vasylyshyn was born on 24 April 1933 in peasant family of kolkhoz in village of Vesnyanka, Starokostiantyniv Raion, Vinnytsia Oblast (today in Khmelnytskyi Oblast), historical region of Volhynia.
 In 1950 he finished a training center of Ministry of Soviet Farms of the Soviet Union.

 Career

-Vasylyshyn is the former army general and held the rank of lieutenant general.
+Vasylyshyn was an army general and held the rank of lieutenant general.
 He was appointed interior minister to the cabinet led by Prime Minister Vitold Fokin following the fall of the communist regime in 1991.
 He was reappointed to the post in the cabinet led by Prime Minister Leonid Kuchma in October 1992.
 He was dismissed by the Prime Minister in July 1994.
 He was replaced by Volodymyr Radchenko in the post.

-He is the president of the International Police Association Ukrainian section and an advisor to the Ukraine's ministry of interior.
+Vasylyshyn was the president of the International Police Association Ukrainian section and an advisor to the Ukraine's ministry of interior.

+Death

+Andriy Vasylyshyn died on 12 October 2023, at the age of 90.